Single degree: Four years full-time, up to 10 years part-time.

-The ANU Bachelor of Laws (Honours) is an acknowledged world-class undergraduate degree.
+The ANU Bachelor of Laws (Honours) program is acknowledged as a world-class undergraduate degree.

-With Honours ‘built in’ from the start of the degree, the ANU LLBHons places an emphasis on developing versatile skills in independent research, analysis and critical thinking, providing you with a competitive edge on graduation, and a solid foundation for postgraduate study.
+With Honours ‘built in’ from the beginning, the program places an emphasis on developing a versatile skillset in independent research, analysis and critical thinking.
+The ANU LLB Hons program will provide you with a competitive edge after graduation, and a solid foundation for postgraduate study.

-Through the degree, you’ll gain in-depth knowledge about the role and function of law, and develop advanced understanding about how law influences and impacts almost every aspect of our world.
+Throughout your degree, you’ll gain in-depth knowledge about the role and function of law, and you’ll develop an advanced understanding of how law influences and impacts almost every aspect of our world.

-As an ANU LLBHons student, you’ll study a range of compulsory courses in foundational areas such as public law, criminal law, contracts, evidence and litigation, and have the opportunity to choose from a rich selection of electives across a wide variety of topics, such as international law, environmental law, and human rights.
+As an ANU LLB Hons student, you’ll study a range of compulsory courses in foundational areas such as public law, criminal law, contracts, evidence and litigation.
+You’ll have the opportunity to choose from a range of electives across a wide variety of topics, such as international law, environmental law, and human rights.

-Alongside the fundamental concepts of law and legal systems, the ANU LLBHons will encourage you to consider how the law does and doesn’t work, and what can be done to improve and enhance it.
+In addition to learning the fundamental concepts of law and legal systems, the program will encourage you to consider how the law does and doesn’t work, and what can be done to improve and enhance it.

-During your ANU law degree, you will be presented with numerous opportunities to put your legal knowledge into action and gain practical experience through a range of internships, clinical placements, student competitions and exchanges in Australia, Asia, the United Kingdom, Europe and the United States.
+During your degree, you’ll be presented with numerous opportunities to put your legal knowledge into action.
+You’ll gain practical experience through a range of internships, clinical placements, student competitions and exchanges in Australia, Asia, the United Kingdom, Europe and the United States.

-You can undertake your ANU LLBHons as a single degree, or combine law with one of over 35 other disciplines as part of a Flexible Double Degree, giving you the opportunity to tailor your studies to suit your specific interests, passions and career goals.
+The ANU LLB Hons program can be taken as a single degree, or as a flexible double degree, combined with one of over 35 other subjects.
+In turn, you’ll be able to tailor your studies to suit your specific interests in law, and your career goals.

-Studying a Flexible Double Degree doesn’t mean double the workload of a single degree.
-Instead, a double degree brings together courses from two degrees to create a single program of study, and only adds another year to the time you spend at university.
+Studying a flexible double degree doesn’t mean double the workload of a single degree.
+Instead, a double degree brings together courses from two degrees to create a single program of study, and only adds one extra year to the time you spend at university.

-As an ANU law student, you’ll benefit from a supportive and student-focused environment, and a teaching approach that allows you to see law in action.
+As an ANU law student, you’ll benefit from studying in a supportive, student-focused environment, where the teaching allows you to see law in action.

-Our location in Canberra puts you in close proximity to the Federal Parliament, the High Court of Australia and key government agencies such as the Attorney-General’s Department, the Department of Defence, the Department of Foreign Affairs and Trade and the Treasury.
+Our location in Canberra puts you in close proximity to the Federal Parliament, the High Court of Australia and key government agencies, such as the Attorney-General’s Department, Department of Defence, Department of Foreign Affairs and Trade, and Treasury.

-In the later years of your degree, you’ll also have numerous opportunities to gain real-world experience by taking advantage of field trips, internships, and mooting competitions or by spending a semester overseas, studying in the USA, Europe or over 130 other locations.
+In the later years of your degree, you’ll also have various opportunities to gain real-world experience through field trips, internships, mooting competitions, or by spending a semester overseas studying in the USA, Europe, or over 130 other locations.

 An ANU Law degree opens doors to career opportunities across Australia and around the world.

-As a graduate, you’ll find the skills you gain through your degree – in research, analysis, argument, collaboration and communication – are in strong demand from employers, and are especially valuable for many different careers.
+As a graduate, you’ll find the skills you gain in research, analysis, collaboration and communication are in strong demand from employers, and are especially valuable in many different professions.

-ANU LLBHons graduates work in law and legal practice roles – as lawyers and solicitors – in public and private sectors.
-While around half of ANU Law graduates choose to practise law, many others use their LLBHons degree as a foundation for careers in politics, journalism, public policy, global diplomacy, government, the arts, finance and business.
+Previous graduates from our Bachelor of Laws (Honours) program have went on to work in legal practice roles as lawyers and solicitiors in both the public and private sectors.
+While around half of ANU Law graduates choose to practise law, many others use their LLB Hons degree as a foundation for careers in other areas.
+Many graduates of this program now work in politics, journalism, public policy, global diplomacy, government, the arts, finance and business.

-With particular expertise in constitutional and administrative law, international law, environmental law, migration law, governance and national security, our academic staff are frequently called on by parliamentary committees, peak bodies, professional associations and the media for analysis, advice and guidance on the law, and what might be done to improve it.
+With expertise in constitutional and administrative law, international law, environmental law, migration law, governance and national security, our academic staff are frequently called on to provide advice and analysis.
+They work closely with parliamentary committees, peak bodies, professional associations and the media, providing guidance on the law, and what might be done to improve it.

-Many of our expert research staff are also award winning teachers who are are always accessible and work closely with you to ensure you successfully complete your studies.
-We have created a supportive and nurturing environment in which you can thrive.
+Many of our expert research staff are also award-winning teachers who make themselves fully accessible to students to ensure you successfully complete your studies.
+At the ANU College of Law, we have created a supportive and nurturing environment in which you can thrive.

 Admission to practice

-If you are currently enrolled at another university and wish to complete an individual course at ANU to count towards your degree from that university, you can apply to study at ANU as a cross-institutional student.
+If you’re currently enrolled at another university and wish to complete an individual course at ANU to count towards your degree, you can apply to study at ANU as a cross-institutional student.